Ergodic robust maximization of asymptotic growth with stochastic factor processes: Examples

 where $\bar A^{ij} = \int_D c_X^{ij}(y)p_Y(y)$ is a constant matrix.
 Consequently $A^{-1} \div A(x) = \nabla \log p_X(x)$ and so $\hat \phi(x) = \frac{1}{2}\log p_X(x)$.
 The robust growth rate is given by

 Importantly, the optimal strategy does not depend on $c_X$ or $p_Y$.
 When we take the volatility as exogenously given and only impose some asymptotic structure on its behaviour, which is independent of the asymptotic behaviour of $X$, the best strategy in a robust setting only depends on the stability properties of $X$.
+One interpretation for this example is volatility uncertainty.
 The other quantities in this case do not yield additional information that can be exploited under the admissible adversarial measure $\widehat \P^K \in \Pi_K$.
 Moreover, aside from the case when $p_X$ is constant, we have $\lambda > 0$ so that strictly positive robust asymptotic growth is achievable even when $c_X$ does not depend on $x$.
 Although the optimal strategy does not depend on $c_X$ or $p_Y$, the robust growth rate does through the average value $\bar A$.